Shih Tzu, Lhasa Apso and Tibetan Terrier

 " The lion is the King of Beasts.
 It's power of increase is without limits.
 Similarly it may diminish and become like a dog.
 So is the anger of man"

 It then explains that a person who keeps his anger under control shall be free of disaster and distress.
 But if this person's fury fails to be bridled it will increase to the size of the lion.
 But when diminished, would turn back into a small 'spirit lion-dog'.
 So it is through this lion-dog's form that the nature of anger became known to man"

 Chinese Lion Dog c 1700-1800 AD

-These powers then became subjected to an earthly representation of, but inferior to the spirit of the lion.
+This power then became a 'spirit lion-dog', an earthly representation of, but inferior to the spirit of the lion.
 This 'earthly representation' when diminished, would turn back into a small 'spirit-lion'.
-The first Chinese mention of the long-coated earthly representation of this 'spirit-lion' was in 1371 A.D. when this dog was called "Shih" meaning lion-dog.
+The first Chinese mention of the long-coated earthly representation of this 'spirit-lion dog' was in 1371 A.D. when it was called 'Shih' a Chinese word meaning 'lion-dog'.
 It was believed that Buddha could turn this lion-dog into such a mighty lion that he could ride it!

 Modern Shih Tzu

 So the Shih Tzu's centrally placed black saddle marking became highly prized because of this Buddhist association with the harnessed lion.
 Other features included a yellow coat or a white blaze on the forehead and on the tip of the tail.
 These still remain in today's Shih Tzu Breed Standard as does the 'chrysanthemum-like effect' referring to the hair growing backwards up the bridge of the nose.
 Similar superstitions which influenced the breeding of these dogs survive to this day in quaint couplets and proverbs in Chinese writings[3c].